VARFynn/Coding_Hub/Travel_Distance_Tracker/readme.md

 ## Tips

 - For train routes, simply enter the city name; "Station" will be automatically appended.
 - For flights, enter either the airport or city name.
+Soekarno-Hatta International is e.g. needed instead of Jakarta.
 - For car routes, you can add any locations as stops.
 - You can access the travel history at any time using the corresponding button.